(Photo Credits: B Shifter Magazine).

 In the early history of the fire service, the morning roll call was the start of the shift, where the company officer has the opportunity to evaluate their personnel.
 How does the company officer of today perform this task?
 The Attributes of Leading class answers this question in a twelve-minute vignette.
 This video clip highlights various fire department members discussing the topic of being well physically, spiritually, emotionally, mentally, etc. Their own testimonies tell the story.

-Chris Baker has over 10 years of experience in volunteer, combination and career fire departments in California.
+Chris Baker, has over ten years of experience in volunteer, combination, and career, fire departments in California.
 Chris holds a Bachelor of Arts Degree in Anthropology and Associates of Science Degree in Fire Service Command Company Officer.
 He is a California State Fire Training certified Fire Officer, Driver-Operator, Fire Instructor, and Lead Firefighter I Certification Evaluator.
 Chris is a Fire Science Instructor in the California Community College System.
-He is a member and educator with the International Society of Fire Service Instructors.
 Chris is a Volunteer Advocate Regional Manager, Region IX (CA, NV, AZ, HI) for the Everyone Goes Home Program through the National Fallen Firefighters Foundation.